top of page

 Henk has Ph.D., M.Sc. has a background in cognitive ergonomics, with a MSc. degree in psychology (Utrecht University), a Ph.D. in Gerontechnology, and a Postdoc in senior gamers from Eindhoven University of Technology.
 He worked as a project leader and coordinator in various EU eHeatlh projects and as research scientist at Stichting Smart Homes.
 He currently works as a senior scientist/advisor eHealth at Vilans and as a senior researcher at Eindhoven University of Technology in human-technology interaction.
 Henk Herman published journal & conference papers and is active as a reviewer and associate editor of both.
 He is continuously involved as a researcher or coordinator in various EU and NL research proposals in the field of AAL, playful persuasion, and UX design.
 From 2017, Henk Herman is happy to coordinate the AAL eWare project on lifestyle monitoring and social robotics for people with dementia and their (in) formal carers.

-• Sofía Moreno-Perez, Independent Consultatnt Madrid, Spain.
+• Sofía Moreno-Perez, Independent Consultant, Madrid, Spain

 My experience in the field stated in 2008 and since then it has covered several activities with complementary perspective among them, that gives me a broad vision of the field (technology, ethics, business) and also a European Network of contacts.